-The remuneration scheme must be in line with Bonum Bank's business strategy, goals, values and long-term interests and support the bank's long-term benefit.
-It must also be consistent with and promote the bank's sound and effective risk management and risk-bearing capacity The remuneration scheme must also support good corporate governance.
+The remuneration scheme must be in line with the Bank's business strategy, goals, values and long-term interests and support the Bank's long-term benefit.
+It must also be consistent with and promote the Bank's sound and effective risk management and risk-bearing capacity The remuneration scheme must also support good corporate governance.